Mission, Goals & Outcomes

 Mission, Goals, & Outcome

-The Master of Science in Nutrition and Dietetics at Eastern Illinois University is designed to equip graduates to work effectively in a variety of settings utilizing clinical, food service/ management, and/or community dietetics competencies.
-The 1280-hour internship builds on undergraduate and graduate academic courses.
+The Master of Science in Nutrition and Dietetics at Eastern Illinois University is designed to equip graduates to work effectively in a variety of settings utilizing clinical, food service/management, and/or community dietetics competencies.
+The 1280-hour Dietetic Internship builds on undergraduate and graduate academic courses.
 The program features a Nutrition Education Emphasis.

 Provide an environment conducive to critical thinking and problem solving through learning and application of current and emerging aspects of dietetics practice within the Academy of Nutrition and Dietetics.